shakfu/psnd/docs/dev/updating-microhs.md

 ### Caveats

 - **Undocumented.** No README coverage.
 Not used by upstream's own Makefile or `Makefile.packages`.
-It is a facility, not a load-bearing part of upstream's build, so it carries less real-world testing than the rest of the compiler.
+It is a facility, not a structural part of upstream's build, so it carries less real-world testing than the rest of the compiler.
 - **Version lockstep.** `loadPkg'` errors on `pkgCompiler pkg /= mhsVersion` (`Compile.hs:540`). psnd builds both from one tree, so this is automatic, but it rules